UoB-COMSM0110/2023-group-1/README.md

 <br>

 **Inputs and Situations**
 The user can use the keyboard to interact with the game.
 Using left and right keys will move the character (and the screen view) to move through the map.
 The user can jump using the up arrow (W as the second player), always being pulled back to the ground.
-In hard mode when the gravity is affected the sprite will "feel" the reduced effects of gravity.
+In hard mode when gravity is affected the sprite will "feel" the reduced effects of gravity.
 Jumnping won't bring the character back to the ground immediately.
-The character will remain in the air until the gravity is brought back.
+The character will remain in the air until gravity returns to noraml.
 They must safely navigate their landing to survive.
-The level is completed when the user navigates the sprite to the flag at the end of the level.
+The level is completed when the user navigates the sprite to the wormhole at the end of the level.
 The user has three lives which are lost if the sprite falls off the platforms in the map or if the sprite touches a zombie character.
 After losing a life the user is returned to the start of the level to try again, unless they have lost their last life when the screen will show the end game screen and they will have the option to play again and save their score.

 <br>